ecosia/eslint-config/README.md

 ## Usage

-Extends your project ESLint config with the Ecosia one as follows:
+Extends your project's ESLint config with the Ecosia one as follows:

 ```
 {